mozilla/addons-server/docs/topics/api/abuse.rst

     :>json string|null app: The application used by the client.
     :>json string|null appversion: The application version used by the client.
     :>json string|null lang: The language code of the locale used by the client for the application.
+    :>json string|null location: Where the content being reported is located - on AMO or inside the add-on.
     :>json string|null client_id: The client's hashed telemetry ID.
     :>json string|null install_date: The add-on install date.
     :>json string|null operating_system: The client's operating system.